ml-explore/mlx-examples/whisper/README.md

 brew install ffmpeg
 ```

-Next, download the Whisper PyTorch checkpoint and convert the weights to MLX format:
+Next, download the Whisper PyTorch checkpoint and convert the weights to the MLX format.
+For example, to convert the `tiny` model use:

 ```
-# Take the "tiny" model as an example.
-Note that you can also convert a local PyTorch checkpoint in OpenAI's format.
 python convert.py --torch-name-or-path tiny --mlx-path mlx_models/tiny
 ```

+Note you can also convert a local PyTorch checkpoint which is in the original OpenAI format.

-To generate a 4-bit quantized model, use ``-q`` for a full list of options:
+To generate a 4-bit quantized model, use `-q`.
+For a full list of options:

 ```
 python convert.py --help